eegg/school-policies-and-procedures/src/illnesses-and-medication.rst

 the following table
 gives rudimentary instruction to *Team Members* on how to deal with signs of illness.
+The table is far from comprehensive, so First-Aid-qualified staff must judge what the appropriate action is given their understanding of the symptoms.

-If a child has any symptoms of type *Hospital*, go to `Dealing with emergency illnesses`_.
+If a child has any symptoms of an *Emergency*, go to `Dealing with emergency illnesses`_.
 Else, if the child has any symptoms of type *Exclusion*, inform the child's *Key Person*,